-ChantReverb is a sensory-based artist whose work draws from Chinese heritage, philosophy, and everyday life.
-Rooted in the traditions of Chan and I Ching, her practice explores themes of humanity, motherhood, peace, and the interconnectedness of all things.
-Her installations combine traditional materials like rice paper and ink with objects from Chinese minority cultures, creating immersive, textured experiences.
+ChantReverb is a sensory based artist whose work draws deeply from Chinese heritage, philosophy and the textures of everyday life.
+Rooted in the tradition of Tao, her practice explores humanity, motherhood, peace, death and the interconnectedness of all things.
+Her installations weave together rice paper, ink, sound, colour and objects from Chinese minority cultures, creating immersive experiences that feel both ancient and immediate.

-ChantReverb works across mediums from calligraphy to sound, video, and digital forms and resists rigid definitions of discipline.
-Influenced by traditional Chinese medicine and Daoist thinking, she approaches art holistically, treating each piece as an invitation to feel, rather than over-intellectualize.
-Her aim is to awaken the senses and sharpen presence in a world oversaturated by language and information.
+Working fluidly across calligraphy, sound, video and digital forms, ChantReverb resists rigid categorisation.
+Influenced by traditional Chinese medicine and Daoist thinking, she approaches art holistically, treating each piece as an invitation to feel rather than over intellectualise.
+Her intention is to awaken the senses and sharpen presence in a world saturated with noise and information.

-A gifted colorist, ChantReverb views color through relational dynamics like Tai Chi or quantum entanglement using it to deepen emotional resonance.
-Central to her creative process is the continual learning of new tools, skills, and forms of expression.
-For her, every new material or discipline opens new pathways: one sense inspires another, one language leads to a second.
-She also incorporates digital technologies, transforming captured moments into poetic reminders of how much exists beyond the screen.
+A gifted colourist, she understands colour through relational dynamics such as Tai Chi, resonance or quantum entanglement, using it to deepen emotional impact.
+Central to her process is a continual learning of new tools, technologies and modes of expression.
+Each material opens another doorway, one sense illuminates another and one language leads gently into the next.
+Embracing digital technologies, she transforms captured moments into poetic prompts that remind us how much exists beyond the screen.

 ChantReverb’s evolving practice is a call to live attentively with curiosity, openness and reverence for the unseen.